chadsansing/cineris-campaign/sessions/session-2-spoilers.md

 ### Stock NPCs

-#### Elvish cloaks
+#### Elvish cloak

-These are stock elvish agents.
+Stock elvish agent.
 1d6 of them will be guarding the soma cryptowheel den Cantor Gravelock is trying to get to in the Soma Ring of the elvish woods.

 - HP 8
 - MP 8